 Best Foster Care Guide for Yukon's Dual-System Territory

 If you are looking for the best foster care guide for the Yukon and your main concern is the dual-system complexity — the intersection of territorial HSS requirements and First Nations self-government authority — then the resource you need is one that was built around that complexity rather than one that treats it as a footnote.
 Generic Canadian foster care guides assume a single provincial authority.
 The Yukon does not work that way.
-Eleven of fourteen First Nations have signed Self-Government Agreements that grant them constitutional authority over the welfare of their children.
-When 93% of children in care are Indigenous, the dual-system reality is not an edge case.
+Eleven of fourteen First Nations have signed Self-Government Agreements.
+Depending on the child's nation and the applicable agreement, a First Nation may have legal authority or a defined role in child and family services.
+When approximately 93% of children in out-of-home care are Indigenous, the dual-system reality is not an edge case.
 It is the standard operating environment.
 The Yukon Foster Care Guide was built for that environment.

 What Makes the Yukon a Dual-System Territory

 Every other province and most territories in Canada operate under a single legislative authority for child welfare.
 The Yukon is different.
 The Child and Family Services Act governs the territorial system.
-But the 1993 Umbrella Final Agreement and the individual Final and Self-Government Agreements signed by 11 First Nations grant those nations the constitutional authority to make laws regarding the spiritual, emotional, and physical welfare of their citizens.
+The 1993 Umbrella Final Agreement and the individual Final and Self-Government Agreements provide the framework for First Nations authority, with the applicable role depending on the nation and agreement.
 The Carcross/Tagish First Nation enacted a Family Act.
-Kwanlin Dun First Nation runs Peacemaking Circles.
-Teslin Tlingit Council operates a Peacemaker Court under Haa Kusteeyí values.
+Kwanlin Dün First Nation runs Peacemaking Circles.
+Teslin Tlingit Council operates a Peacemaker Court under Haa Ḵusteeyí values.

-On top of these, the federal Act respecting First Nations, Inuit, and Metis children, youth, and families (Bill C-92) gives Indigenous governing bodies jurisdiction over child welfare that can supersede territorial law.
-And the 2022 Bill 11 amendments to the territorial CFSA added cultural planning requirements that directly reference the relationship between territorial services and First Nations authority.
+On top of these, the federal Act respecting First Nations, Inuit and Métis children, youth and families (Bill C-92) establishes national minimum standards for Indigenous children; it is not a rule governing every Yukon foster placement.
+Existing agreements prevail over the federal Act in a conflict, and applicable self-governing First Nations may set higher or different standards.
+The 2022 Bill 11 amendments to the territorial CFSA added cultural planning requirements that directly reference the relationship between territorial services and First Nations authority.

 This means a foster parent in the Yukon operates under three or four layers of law simultaneously — territorial statute, federal legislation, and the self-government agreement of the child's First Nation.
 The obligations differ depending on which First Nation the child is connected to.
 No two placements necessarily follow the same legal pathway.